 On the island, you can stay in your own cottage, located right on the beach.
 They are pretty luxurious, with lots of space, beautifully decorated, with a four-poster bed and mosquito net.
 Each cottage also has its own private balcony area with a hammock to relax the hours away.

 Flower Island is dominated by a large lighthouse, which lies in the centre.
 You can hike up to it, through the lush jungle, and from the top get some stunning shots of the surrounding area.

 The island is surrounded by healthy, thriving coral, which makes it a paradise for snorkelling and diving.
-You’ll see plenty of tropical fish, rays, giant clams, turtles and even a few reef sharks if you’re lucky.
+You’ll see plenty of marine animals including tropical fish, rays, giant clams, turtles and even a few reef sharks if you’re lucky.
 As a bonus, the water is crystal clear, and warm – a complete paradise!